 Say you have launched a new business area and even planned ahead what you needed to get done across the business and who your new customers would be.
 You planned where you were going to get revenues from, how you were going to acquire customers, how you would market yourself, how you would produce the goods needed.
 But what about performance measurement?

-One day you wake up and something is not quite right.
+One day, you wake up and something is not quite right

-How do you get people to buy in to it then?
+How do you get people to buy into it then?

-- Well, metrics need to be seen as giving you an opportunity to improve the business, not as mechanism to assess failure, blaming or shaming.
+Well, metrics need to be seen as giving you an opportunity to improve the business, not as a mechanism to assess failure, blaming or shaming.
 Metrics need to allow you to understand root causes or at least identify early symptoms of potential deviation from target.

-- Finally, in a larger organization, performance measurement always has an added bonus — or literally a bonus.
+Finally, in a larger organization, performance measurement always has an added bonus — or literally a bonus.
 Performance metrics are key to document and support career paths for individuals who invested in a new business area and the effort paid off, or just individuals that are running their business extremely well and can attest to it with a set of independent metrics.

-As in everything, you will need to find what motivates the people that work with you in order to get the buy in for metrics.
+As in everything, you will need to find what motivates the people that work with you in order to get the buy-in for metrics.
 Those motivators will lead them to use metrics with different goals, but the end result is likely to be the same — better business management.

 Finding the right balance

-So one size fits all will not work.
+One size fits all will not work.